Shahid-Ismail/CowScreeningDB-A-public-database-for-lameness-detection/README.md

 # Article
 Shahid Ismail, Moises Diaz, Cristina Carmona, Jose Manuel Vilar Guereno and Miguel Angel Ferrer Ballester
 # Instructions for downloading: AICow-Dataset
-1. Download your corresponding license agreement:
-[link] Permanent researchers working at research or academic institutions, and selected companies generating research outcomes.
-Once the corresponding license agreement is signed, send the scanned copy to atvs@uam.es according to the instructions given in point 2.
+1. Download the license agreement [AICow-Dataset v1.0.zip].
+Send a scanned copy of license after filling necessary information to  atvs@uam.es.
+Email should include the following
-2. Download the database, [AICow-Dataset v1.0.zip](https://github.com/Shahid-Ismail/Test/files/10330215/AICow-Dataset.v1.0.zip).
-The database is password protected.

-3. Send an email to atvs@uam.es, as follows:\
 Subject: [DATABASE download: DeepSignDB]:\
 Body: Your name, e-mail, telephone number, organization, postal mail, purpose for which you will use the database, time and date at which you sent the email with the signed license agreement.
-Once the email copy of the license agreement has been received at ATVS, you will receive an email with a username, a password, and a time slot to download the database.
+2. Once the email copy of the license agreement has been received at ATVS, you will receive an email with a password.
+This password can be used to extract the datac=base.